 Delaware County is home to over 500,000 residents across its many townships.
 Delaware County's branch of Family Law is headquartered in the county's own Court of Common Pleas.
 Located in Media, PA, the Family Court is just a part of the larger Delaware County Courthouse Complex.
 The court itself is led by a total of 24 judges, 4 of whom are senior judges.
 Matters of Family Law are handled in the Domestic Relations division of the Court of Common Pleas.
 This division is staffed by 135 employees, all there to help smooth along the already difficult and emotional process of a Family Law case.
-The courts are open Monday through Friday from the hours of 7:30 am to 5:00 pm, except on holidays.
+Depending on the particular office, the courts are open Monday through Friday from the hours of 7:30 am to 5:00 pm, except on holidays.
+The address is: 201 W Front St, Media, PA 19063.

 Family Law In Delaware County